Examples

 We begin with the classical problem of studying the relationship between money supply (M1), gross domestic product (GDP), and 3-month Treasury bills (TB3).

-To estimate this model, select Vector Error Correction in the Method dropdown menu to display the VEC estimation dialog then enter “
+To estimate this model, select in the dropdown menu to display the VEC estimation dialog then enter “

 m1 gdp tb3